pvdz/preval/tests/cases/normalize/expressions/assignments/computed_prop_prop/auto_pattern_arr_complex.md

 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- (todo) inline computed array property read
+- (todo) Deal with array spreads in arr mutation?

 ## Globals